Injury Risk

 The graphs show:

-Bar graph: it shows the days each player has been injured.
+Bar chart: Displays the number of days each player has been injured, categorized by injury location.

-Pie chart: it shows the percentage of injury types for the entire team, for a specified period of time (it can be filtered by date).
+Pie chart: Shows the percentage of different types of injuries across the entire team for a specified period.

-The most common types of injuries in soccer are muscle injuries, whether in the calf, hamstring or adductor, tendonitis, sprains (affecting the ligaments that are around a joint), and fractures, frequently in the lower extremities (ankles, tibia and fibula).
+The most common types of injuries in football are muscular injuries, such as in the calf, hamstring, or adductor, tendinitis, sprains (affecting the ligaments around a joint), and fractures, often in the lower extremities (ankles, tibia, and fibula).